toolleeo/cli-apps/README.md

 * [ngrep](http://ngrep.sourceforge.net/) - (Network grep) applies the `grep` logic to the network layer, allowing to match regular expressions against data payloads of packets; it recognizes IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw across Ethernet, PPP, SLIP, FDDI, Token Ring and null interfaces.
 * [noti](https://github.com/variadico/noti) - Monitor a process and trigger a notification.
 * [powertop](https://01.org/powertop) - A `top`-like utility to monitor the sources of power consumption; allows to turn on/off many components; quite useful to track possible power-related issues.
-* [progress](https://github.com/Xfennec/progress) - A tool to monitor the progress of common Coreutils command-line tools (`cp`, `mv`, `dd`, `tar`, `rsync`, etc.); it uses an ncurses interface to display the percentage of data copied; it works by reading from system files and retrieving the necessary information for the estimation.
 * [smem](https://www.selenic.com/smem/) - Python program that reports memory usage; it can report the "proportional set size" (PSS), a meaningful representation of the amount of memory used by libraries and applications in a virtual memory system; it has built-in chart generation.
 * [sysdig](https://www.sysdig.org/) - Sysdig captures system calls and events from the Linux kernel.
 You can save, filter, and analyze the data with our CLI or our desktop app.
 Think of sysdig as strace + tcpdump + htop + iftop + lsof + wireshark for your entire system.
 * [top](http://www.unixtop.org/) - The classical Unix utility that provides a rolling display of top cpu using processes.
-* [Viddy](https://github.com/sachaos/viddy) - Modern watch command.
-Time machine and pager etc.
 * [watch](http://www.linfo.org/watch.html) - Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.
 * [whowatch](https://www.tecmint.com/whowatch-monitor-linux-users-and-processes-in-real-time/) - Monitor Linux Users and Processes in Real Time.
 * [wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal.